beaverbuilder/documentation/docs/beaver-builder/management-migration/advanced-settings.md

 :x: Disabled by default.

+### ACF Blocks

+Enable or disable [ACF Block support](/beaver-builder/developer/acf-blocks.md) in Beaver Builder.

+:white_check_mark: Enabled by default.

+### Collapse All Settings

+Enable or disable the Collapse All Settings feature, which collapses all tabs in the Settings Window for rows, columns, and modules.

+:x: Disabled by default.
 ## WP Admin

 The WP Admin section allows you to enable or disable Beaver Builder features from the WordPress user interface.